Koch2333/Oneplus-Ace5-to-13R/README.md

 - Android Auto

 ## What Doesn't Work
+- OTA (if you flash odm.img from ColorOS)
-- Everything seems to works fine (testing is still in progress)
+- (testing is still in progress)

 ## To Do
 - Convertion script for Ubuntu